markuszoeller/markuszoeller.github.io/_sources/posts/2017/11/10/osse-prague-2017/index.rst.txt

 *Joerg Schad & Johannes Unterstein (Mesosphere)*: http://sched.co/BxIl

-.. todo:: TODO

-* DC/OS based on *apache mesos* (container orchestration)
-* "feels" like a "lightweight VM"
-* see all process (of the host) inside the container (?)
-* namespaces are just views (mapping on the real things)
-* control groups *cgroups* v1 vs. v2
-* hard limit on memory + over-consumption kills the docker process
-* JNI and NIO consume non-heap space
-* before Java8, JRE is not aware of *cgroups* and uses host resources
-* UseCGroupMemoryLimitForHeap and UnlockExperimentalVMOptions flags
+The gist of this talk was, be very aware of what you pack into a container and what actually happens inside the container and on the host.
+An example was given with a *Java* application.
+Apparently, before *Java8*, the **JRE is not aware of cgroups** and uses host resources.
+And the hard limit on memory controlled by *cgroups* means, that the docker process gets killed when it reaches a state of over-consumption.
+With *Java8* and later, you can use the **flags** ``UseCGroupMemoryLimitForHeap`` and ``UnlockExperimentalVMOptions``.
+With this, all the *namespace* and *cgroup* mapping on the real resources get considered.